Table of Contents

 A nucleic acid is formed when the nitrogen atoms (N9 of purines and N1 of pyrimidines) form bonds to a five-carbon sugar, either ribose or deoxyribose.
 Note that the difference between ribose and deoxyribose is that the sugar is a 2’deoxyribose (i.e. the carbon at position 2’ lacks a hydroxyl group).
 Additional to the sugar linkage on nucleotides, one or more phosphate atoms are bonded to C3’ or C5’ to form a 3’nucleotide or a 5’-nucleotide, respectively.

-The bulk of the nucleotides in any cell are found in their polymer forms, as either DNA or RNA, whose primary function are information storage and transfer.
+The bulk of the nucleotides in any cell are found in their polymer forms, as either DNA or RNA, whose primary function is information storage and transfer.
 Perhaps the most well-known nucleotide is adenosine triphosphate (ATP), a molecule containing adenine, ribose, and a triphosphate group.
 This molecule is often called the “energy currency of the cell” because it functions as an energy carrier.

 Lipids, or fats, are carboxylic acids with long-chain hydrocarbon side groups, whose physical properties are determined by their length and level of saturation.
 Fatty acids usually occur in esterified form as major components in the natural compounds, where the most prominent forms arise as the C16 and C18 palmitic, oleic, linoleic, and stearic acids.
 Most fatty acids have an even number of carbon atoms because they are biosynthesized by the addition of C2 units (acetyl-CoA).